MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ### Get context by inserting URL placeholder values

 Use placeholders in your configuration or content URLs.
 Microsoft Teams replaces the placeholders with the relevant values when determining the actual configuration or content URL.
 The available placeholders include all fields on the [context](/javascript/api/@microsoft/teams-js/app.context) object.
-Common placeholders include the following:
+Common placeholders include the following lists:

 * [{page.id}](/javascript/api/@microsoft/teams-js/app.pageinfo#@microsoft-teams-js-app-pageinfo-id): The developer-defined unique ID for the page defined when first [configuring the page](~/tabs/how-to/create-tab-pages/configuration-page.md).
 (Known as `{entityId}` prior to TeamsJS v.2.0.0).
-* [{page.subPageId}](/javascript/api/@microsoft/teams-js/app.pageinfo#@microsoft-teams-js-app-pageinfo-subpageid): The developer-defined unique ID for the sub-page this content points defined when generating a [deep link](~/concepts/build-and-test/deep-links.md) for a specific item within the page.
+* [{page.subPageId}](/javascript/api/@microsoft/teams-js/app.pageinfo#@microsoft-teams-js-app-pageinfo-subpageid): The developer-defined unique ID for the subpage this content points defined when generating a [deep link](~/concepts/build-and-test/deep-links.md) for a specific item within the page.
 (Known as `{subEntityId}` prior to TeamsJS v.2.0.0).
 * [{user.loginHint}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-loginhint): A value suitable as a login hint for Azure AD.
 This is usually the login name of the current user in their home tenant.
 (Known as `{loginHint}` prior to TeamsJS v.2.0.0).
 * [{user.userPrincipalName}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-userprincipalname): The User Principal Name of the current user in the current tenant.
 (Known as `{userPrincipalName}` prior to TeamsJS v.2.0.0).
 * [{user.id}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-id): The Azure AD object ID of the current user in the current tenant.
 (Known as `{userObjectId}` prior to TeamsJS v.2.0.0).